weiserlab/ambuj/position.md

 ----
 ## Singapore

-Singapore, a crucial financial and cultural center in Southeast Asia, offers a unique mix of Eastern and Western influences.
+Singapore, an important financial and cultural center in Southeast Asia, offers a unique mix of Eastern and Western influences.
 Known for its high per capita income, quality of life, and progressive immigration policies, it is a multicultural society that values merit.
 Its strong connections to major global hubs via direct flights make it accessible.
 Salaries in Singapore, including those in academia, are among the highest globally, and the tax rate is low.
 The city is also home to a thriving startup scene and several major corporations, providing plenty of career opportunities for graduating students and preparing them for global opportunities.

 ----